Statistics

 Mortgage Investment Corporations

 Mortgage Investment Corporations (MICs) are a type of private mortgage lender, and they are gaining popularity in the mortgage industry as an alternative investment option.
-According to the CMHC, Mortgage Investment Entities (MIEs), which include MICs, accounted for 13% of all new mortgages in Q1 2023.
-That’s a big jump from the 8% market share seen in Q1 2020.
+According to the CMHC, Mortgage Investment Entities (MIEs), which include MICs, accounted for 8% of all new mortgages in Q4 2025 by number of mortgages.
+That’s comparable to the 8% market share seen in Q4 2020.

 8%2020